Skip to main content Skip to navigation

 Module Application, Allocation and Registration

-The Law School uses a Module Application system to avoid running a ‘first come, first served’ process, so you can take your time to consider which modules are right for you, provided your choices are in before the deadline.
-This is not the case for all departments within the University.
+The Law School uses a Module Application system to avoid running a ‘first come, first served’ process, so you can take your time to consider which modules are right for you, provided your choices are submitted before the deadline.
+Other departments within the University have differing processes and deadlines for their own modules, so it is important to check with the department running the module.

 On this page